 What are the IoT protocols that are used for IoT connectivity?
 Find out the most important IoT data protocols and IoT network protocols

 This article provides an IoT protocols list.
 There are several IoT protocols that are widely used in IoT connectivity with different features.
-This article wants to be a guide describing the most important IoT protocols, that enable to exchange data between different IoT devices and between IoT devices and IoT cloud platforms.
+This article wants to be an essential guide describing the most important IoT protocols, that enable data exchange between different IoT devices and between IoT devices and IoT cloud platforms.

 IoT protocols can be grouped into two different categories:

 - IoT data protocols

 IoT is gaining appeal and the most important players are investing in IoT.
 Internet of things promises to be a technological revolution that will invest in every area: